 9. See famous places.

 Have a picture of a famous landmark or a place of ultimate natural beauty that you’ve been longing to see in person?
-Seek out high school volunteer programs with excursion to that destination and mix rewarding experiences with your desire to explore.
+Seek out volunteer programs for high school students with excursion to that destination and mix rewarding experiences with your desire to explore.
 Visit majestic architectural wonders, witness the Running of the Bulls, view a Rembrandt painting, see where the Berlin Wall once stood; experience the history of a nation as you work alongside locals to better their lives for years to come.

 10. Gain unique perspectives.